Fuel For A Journey Called Life

 I turned pages and appeared the epic 2G scam.
 People in the West are moving to 4G and our ministers (and TelCos) are spending billions to make sure we don’t move to 3G as well!
-Surprisingly, amidst extreme pessimism and negativity, somewhere I could sense the ray of hope.
+Surprisingly, amidst extreme pessimism and negativity, somewhere I could sense a ray of hope.
 As they say, this too shall pass!

-Probably the reason is something I’ve been noticing and trying to pen-down through an age-old (incomplete) article; something I started typing back in 2007 and never published.
+Probably the reason is something I’ve been noticing and trying to pen down through an age-old (incomplete) article; something I started typing back in 2007 and never published.
 Here’s the deal before you read further: You have to take a scratch-pad and pen/pencil before you continue reading (or simply open ‘notepad’ on your computer).
 Just ponder upon this title (Fuel To A Journey Called Life) for a minute and write down everything that passes through your mind, the thoughts.
 Also, write what you think is the ‘fuel for the journey of your life’.
 (Write.
 Don’t write.
 I’ve written a full article.
 Made me feel great.
 It’s your call now.)

-I recently realized (with some repeated experiences) that I’m not the only good person out in streets and really felt the need to write about it.
-Humanity, even outside the textbook chapters, has a great significance to one’s being – as great as food, clothing and shelter.
+I recently realized (with some repeated experiences) that I’m not the only good person out in the streets and really felt the need to write about it.
+Humanity, even outside the textbook chapters, has a great significance to one’s being – as great as food, clothing, and shelter.
 Though many people really enjoy living an insignificant life with no emotions associated, nobody can deny the positivity of a smiling face and a helping hand.
 At least, I can’t.
 In my recent routine interactions, I came across some people who really meant and cared to be human.

 1. Ageing back in December 2006, I had to visit Bilimora (my hometown, in Gujarat).
 From Pune.
 Unplanned.
 Thanks to Yogi, I had a confirmed reservation in Ahimsa Express.
 At 6 PM, I was still stuck in an auto-rickshaw near Khadki station – at least an hour away from Pune Station considering the traffic.
-I decided to take the road, crossed the railway line running with big heavy bags in both the hands.
+I decided to take the road, and crossed the railway line running with big heavy bags in both hands.
 (I like to describe this part as ‘like Shah Rukh Khan’ during in-person conversations.
 Anyway.)
 I reached the Old Highway, with less than half an hour left.
 I was screaming, crying for the lift.
 But even auto-wallahs didn’t stop, let alone private vehicles.

-To my great luck, three workers (labourers,
+To my great luck, three workers (laborers,

 In less than ten minutes, we were at a Traffic Signal in Shivaji Nagar.
 They dropped me saying they had to take another route, and just went away before I could even thank them!